-- A grade of 85% or better in all courses with RAD prefix; with the exception of RAD 299, which can be repeated once the following semester. - No incomplete grades will be given in the first semester.
-All coursework must be completed successfully by the last day of the semester to progress in the ASR program unless mitigating circumstances arise. - In the first semester RAD 121 course, students must pass all lab evaluations with an 85% or better.
+- 1. Achievement of a final grade below 85% in any course with a RAD prefix; with the exception of RAD 299 or RAD 298, which can be repeated once the following semester that course, or course equivalent is offered.
+RAD 299 is not offered after the spring of 2025.
+It will be offered as RAD 297 and RAD 298 in its place in the AY 2025-2026.
+Due to the teach-out plan, if there is no longer a capstone course offered, the student will need to meet certain requirements and benchmarks before they are approved to take the ARRT registry. - No incomplete grades will be given in any semester.
+All coursework must be completed successfully by the last day of the semester to progress in the ASR program unless mitigating circumstances arise.
+The ASR program must comply with the college policy on incompletes and LOA's as well. - In the RAD 121 course, students must pass all lab evaluations with an 85% or better.
 If students demonstrate skills that are "unacceptable" or "needs major improvement" in one or more asterisked areas of the lab evaluation, an automatic failure will occur.
 Students will have one opportunity to repeat a failed lab evaluation.
-Failure on the second attempt is an automatic dismissal. - In the first semester, if a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
+Failure on the second attempt is an automatic dismissal. - If a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
 The next failed evaluation will result in automatic dismissal.